AlexisMasseron/copyrightly.io/README.md

     ✓ shouldn't be paused by a non-owner
 ```

-From ZeppelinOS' *AdminUpgradeabilityProxy*, that *Manifestations* is upgradable and retains state after an update
+From ZeppelinOS' *AdminUpgradeabilityProxy*, that *Manifestations* is upgradable and retains state after
-after it is upgraded by the proxy admin.
-Then, that the proxy admin cannot use the proxy to
+an upgrade by the proxy admin.
+Then, that the proxy admin cannot use the proxy to call the proxied *Manifestations*
-call the underlying *Manifestations* contract, required for security reasons.
-Finally, that *Manifestations*
+contract, required for security reasons.
+Finally, that *Manifestations* cannot be re-initialized
-cannot be re-initialized after it has been already initialized during the initial deployment
+(it has been already initialized during the initial deployment migration).
-(migration).
-This behavior is required to make *Manifestations* upgradable, inherited by extending *Initializable*.
+This behavior is required to make *Manifestations* upgradable and inherited by extending *Initializable*.

 [manifestations_upgradeability.test.js](test/manifestations_upgradeability.test.js)
 ```